carlssonnp/test-another-remote-/README.md

 This is meant to simulate the end to end workflow of a Data Scientist / Data Engineer.
 Once complete you will have the foundation to "Hit The Ground Running".

 *"At the advanced levels Avant will be a libertarian and give you the paintbrush to paint your own masterpiece based upon your passions, skillset, etc.
-  On the fundamentals Avant will be a dictator as having a strong base & foundation is universally beneficial."* - [John Danaher](https://youtu.be/SpLKrhwGavU?t=390)
+  On the fundamentals Avant will be a dictator as having a strong base & foundation is universally beneficial."* - [John Danaher @ 6 Min & 30 Sec](https://youtu.be/SpLKrhwGavU?t=390)

 <img src="https://upload.wikimedia.org/wikipedia/commons/7/79/AC97-0295-13_a.jpeg" alt="alt text" width="300" height="300">